 In this context, women who first forayed into this profession were the true pathbreakers who completed their degrees and achieved great things.

 P K Thresia is one of the first three women to have graduated from College of Engineering, Guindy (CEG), University of Madras.
 Lalitha and Lellamma George were the other two women with Lalitha being the first woman to receive an engineering degree in the country.

-In an interview with the The Better India, Lalitha’s daughter, Syamala, explains that although Thresia and George were a year junior to Lalitha, they all had to graduate at the same time in 1944 because the Second World War was at its peak and the university had decided to cut down the engineering course by a few months.
+In the book Roots and Wings – Inspiring Stories of Indian Women in Engineering by Shantha Mohan, Lalitha’s daughter, Syamala, explains that although Thresia and George were a year junior to Lalitha, they all had to graduate at the same time in 1944 because the Second World War was at its peak and the university had decided to cut down the engineering course by a few months.